virtualnadeem/technocrisis/index.md

 ---

 # TechnoCrisis
-Real time analysis of systems breaking at scale
+Critical writing on AI, automation, and technological risk
-## Latest signals
+## Latest Analysis

 <ul class="post-list">
 {% for post in site.posts limit:20 %}